Gluteus Maximus Anatomy for Yoga Teachers

 Gluteus maximus is a major extensor of the hip.
 It moves the leg backwards relative to the pelvis.

-You could think of this as "back bending" the hip.
+In either case, you could think of this as "back bending" the hip.

 I'd suggest that this muscle be considered a multi-joint muscle because it has fibers that cross the SI Joint, attaching the Sacrum to the thigh, and it has fibers that attach from the pelvis to the side of the knee via the Iliotibial band.